MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues.md

 This failure causes the system not to recognize that the node is missing, and therefore, a new node will not spin up.

-## The workload cluster may not be found if the IP address pools of two AKS on Azure Stack HCI deployments are the same or overlap
+## The workload cluster not found

-If you deploy two AKS on Azure Stack HCI hosts and use the same `AksHciNetworkSetting` configuration for both, PowerShell and WAC will potentially fail to find the workload cluster as the API server will be assigned the same IP address in both clusters resulting in a conflict.
+The workload cluster may not be found if the IP address pools of two AKS on Azure Stack HCI deployments are the same or overlap.
+If you deploy two AKS hosts and use the same `AksHciNetworkSetting` configuration for both, PowerShell and WAC will potentially fail to find the workload cluster as the API server will be assigned the same IP address in both clusters resulting in a conflict.

 The error message you receive will look similar to the example shown below.